 - Young Brinson (Women, Gender, and Sexuality Studies) also a graduating senior presented "The Red Agenda: Is Federal Recognition Necessary to Gain Red Empowerment?" at the Student Symposium.
-Young took several anthropology courses with the department and is pictured here with mentors Drs.
+Young was an anthropology minor and is pictured here with mentors Drs.
 Jenifer Nourse and Julianne Guillard.

 - Gigi DeJoy at the Student Symposium dinner with her mentors, Drs.
 Elizabeth Ransom and Jennifer Nourse.
 Gigi's paper was titled: "Reproductive Health Care Resources and Decision Making for Women in a 'Delivery Desert' in Maine."

 - Congratulations to sociology major and graduating senior Gigi DeJoy for being one of the three winners of the Student Symposium Paper Competition.
 Here, she is pictured with the two other winners Jillian Husband (art, history) and Kelly Ensign (history).

 - Congratulations to Abbey Beichler who has been accepted to the University of Maryland Francis King Carey School of Law.
 Abbey is a first generation college student who was very dedicated to our department, majoring in both criminal justice and sociology while taking several anthropology courses.
 We will miss Abbey and wish her much luck and great success!